 Caregivers, educators, coaches, extended family members and other adults in young people’s lives have opportunities to have meaningful conversations with young people every day – conversations that can help young people process their emotions, understand their experiences and the world around them, receive validation and perspective, build a sense of identity, and connect with a sense of purpose.
 But how many of us really see ourselves as “mentors” to the young people in our lives?
 And how can mentoring relationships of all kinds directly address the impacts of race, class, gender, sexuality and other factors on young people’s identities and experiences?

 On this episode of Talking Race & Kids, Andrew and Melissa of EmbraceRace spoke with Dudney Sylla, program manager at Mentor: The National Mentoring Partnership, and with Dr. Torie Weiston-Serdan, the author of Critical Mentoring, and the Founder and Executive Director of the Youth Mentoring Action Network, as well as engaging comments and questions from the EmbraceRace community.
 Watch the video.
-Find the edited transcript of this episode below, followed by amazing related resources, and then by our special guests' bios.
+Find the edited transcript of this episode below, followed by related resources.

 EmbraceRace: Welcome!
 Before we get started, I want to ask you all who are tuning in to answer a question in the chat with a word or a phrase or a sentence: what comes to mind when you think of a mentor?
 What does mentor mean?
 Who's a mentor?

 OK, we're getting responses.
 Advocate, support, positive support, care, role model, guide, empowering others.
 Also guiding, encouraging, supportive, inspiring, stability, friendship, someone who guides and influences life skills, right.
 Trusted is another, that's great.
 Thank you.